papajessie/swcpy/docs/ChampionRebelHeavyDroidekaSample.md

   * Streams: no
   * Strict cool down: No

-I could not show the following roles, because I was not programmed to : abilitymove, abilityprefs, projectilemisc, abilitystats, abilityunknown, abilityonly, abilitypresentation
+I could not show the following roles, because I was not programmed to : abilityunknown, abilityprojectilemisc, abilityprojectileunknown, abilityprojectilebasic, abilityprojectilemult